2018 Alaska House of Representatives election

 The 2018 Alaska House of Representatives election were held on Tuesday, November 6, 2018, with the primary election on August 21, 2018.
 Voters in the 40 districts of the Alaska House of Representatives elected their representatives.
 The elections coincided with the elections for other state offices, including the gubernatorial election and the state senate elections.
-While Republicans nominally gained a majority in the chamber, when the new House convened in 2019, Democratic members formed a coalition with Independents and dissident Republicans to re-elect Bryce Edgmon as Speaker.
+While Republicans gained a nominal majority in the chamber, when the new House convened in 2019, Democratic members formed a coalition with independents and dissident Republicans to re-elect Bryce Edgmon as speaker.